Submitted by: CSRwire

 Posted: May 26, 2009 – 11:59 PM EST

-By CSRwire Contributing Writer Bill Baue of Sea Change Media.
+May 26 /CSRwire/ - By CSRwire Contributing Writer Bill Baue of Sea Change Media.

 A book introduction typically serves as a brief weigh-station before proceeding to the main event.
 The introduction by Jem Bendell of Lifeworth to The Corporate Responsibility Movement is a main event itself.
 Dr. Bendell not only maps the peaks and fjords of the corporate social responsibility landscape, but also proposes a unifying, even ennobling purpose for CSR at this juncture when it could just as easily devolve into professionalization devoid of real purpose (save perpetuating CSR jobs.)